top of page

 • Once risen, punch the dough down to knock the air out and remove the dough from your mixing bowl and onto a lightly floured surface.

-• Divide the dough into twelve equal pieces and roll into balls.
+• Divide the dough into twelve equal pieces and roll into balls, each approximately 85g in weight.

 • Place on a lined baking pan, cover and leave to rise for a further 45 minutes.